afontainec/chinchay-docs/docs/models/customMethods.md

 ## Overwriting existing methods

-You may want to overwrite existing methods to change same aspect.
-For instance, let assume you have a users relation in the database.
-Were each user has a username and a password.
+You may want to overwrite existing methods to change some aspects.
+For instance, let's assume you have a users relation in the database.
+Where each user has a username and a password.
 When you `findById` you do not want to return the password property.
 Let's look at the example:

 ```javascript
 const { Table } = require('chinchay');